 When you're ready to record a take, select .
 The Prepare to record dialog box appears.
 Follow the onscreen instructions.
 Make sure your speakers' volume is loud enough so that your microphone picks up the test tone.
 Click Test your microphone.

 If SmartMusic encounters a problem, follow the onscreen instructions to troubleshoot the issue or contact our Customer Success Team.

-When your microphone has been successfully calibrated, click Start Practicing.
+When your microphone has been successfully calibrated, click Start practicing.

 Once the calibration has finished, you will automatically hear a countoff and can begin recording.
 The playback cursor shows where you are in the music.
 If at any point you want to stop the recording, click the stop button.
 Practice time is logged as soon as SmartMusic begins to record.
 You can view the amount of time you've spent on a given piece by viewing the Practice Analytics.

 Green noteheads indicate that the correct pitch was played at the correct time.
 Red noteheads indicate incorrect timing or pitch.
 The vertical placement of a red notehead on the staff indicates the pitch that was played.
 If you'd like to playback your recording, click the playback recording button.

 If you want to hide your assessment, deselect Show Assessment under the Assessment menu.
 If you want SmartMusic to only assess rhythm in your next recording, select Percussion Mode.

 You can review your recorded takes under My Takes.
 Select the take under the Takes drop-down menu to see your assessment for that take.
 Click the Save button to download the selected take as a WAV audio file.
 Click the Delete button to delete the selected take.